Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 Agustus 2025 15.40.26 UTC
+- WIB: Jumat, 1 Agustus 2025 16.36.57 UTC
-- WITA: Jumat, 1 Agustus 2025 16.40.26 UTC
+- WITA: Jumat, 1 Agustus 2025 17.36.57 UTC
-- WIT: Jumat, 1 Agustus 2025 17.40.26 UTC
+- WIT: Jumat, 1 Agustus 2025 18.36.57 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: nature
+Kategori: motivational